Factorizations of permutations into star transpositions

 More recently, Pak~\cite{pak} considered minimal decompositions of permutations relative to the generating set $S=\{(1\,i) \,:\, 2 \leq i \leq n\}$.
 The elements of $S$ are called \bold{star transpositions} because the labelled graph on vertex set $[n]=\{1,\ldots,n\}$ obtained from them by interpreting $(a\,b)$ as an edge between vertices $a$ and $b$ is star-shaped.
 Pak proves that any permutation $\p \in \Sym{n}$ that fixes 1 and has $m$ cycles of length $k \geq 2$ admits exactly

-minimal length decompositions into star transpositions.
-He leaves open the problem of extending~\eqref{eq:pak} to more general target permutations $\p$, and it is the purpose of this paper to answer this question completely.
+decompositions into the minimal number $n+m-1$ of star transpositions.
+He leaves open the problem of extending~\eqref{eq:pak} to more general target permutations $\p$, and it is the purpose of this paper to answer this question.

 Our result is best expressed in terms of \emph{minimal transitive star factorizations}, which we now define.
 A \bold{star factorization} of $\p \in \Sym{n}$ of \emph{length} $r$ is an ordered list $f=(\t_1,\ldots,\t_r)$ of star transpositions $\t_i$ such that $\t_1 \cdots \t_r = \p$.\footnote{We multiply permutations in the usual order, so $\rho\s(j)=\rho(\s(j))$.} We say $f$ is \bold{minimal} if $\p$ admits no star factorization of length less than $r$, and \bold{transitive} if the group generated by its factors acts transitively on $[n]$.
-It is easy to see that if $\p$ is composed of $m$ cycles then it admits a transitive star factorization of length $n+m-2$.
-Moreover, it can be shown~\cite{gj-transitive} that a transitive factorization of $\p$ into transpositions of \emph{any} type must have at least this many factors.
-Hence a transitive star factorization of $\p$ of length $n+m-2$ is said to be \emph{minimal transitive}.